-- A clear and comprehensive summary of the concern; - The child's wishes and feelings; - Details of how the concern was followed up and resolved; - A note of any action taken, decisions reached and the outcome: - A record of any discussion/ communication with parents or other agencies. - 2.4.3.
-Ensure all relevant child protection records are sent to the receiving academy or establishment when a pupil moves academy, within five days, in accordance with 'Keeping Children Safe in Education', 2023, (page 167) and the Education Safeguarding Team's Guidance on Keeping and Managing Child Safeguarding Records.
-The DSL will consider whether it would be appropriate to share information with the new school or college in advance of the child leaving. - 2.4.4.
-Make parents aware that such records exist except when to do so would place the child at risk of harm.
+- A clear and comprehensive summary of the concern and the date and time it occurred. - The child's wishes and feelings; - Names of all parties written in full, with role where appropriate - Details of how the concern was followed up and resolved: - A note of any action taken, decisions reached and the outcome; - A record and details of any discussion/ communication with parents or other agencies. - 3.4.3 Ensure all relevant child protection records are sent to the receiving academy or establishment when a pupil moves academy, within five days, in accordance with 'Keeping Children Safe in Education', 2024, and the Education Safeguarding Team's Guidance on Keeping and Managing Child Safeguarding Records.
+The DSL will consider whether it would be appropriate to share information with the new school or college in advance of the child leaving. - 3.4.4 Make parents aware that such records exist except when to do so would place the child at risk of harm. - 3.4.5 All actions and decisions will be led by what is considered to be in the best interests of the child following discussions between professionals working with the individual child.

-- 2.4.5.
-All actions and decisions will be led by what is considered to be in the best interests of the child following discussions between professionals working with the individual child. - 2.5.
-Confidentiality and Information Sharing
+3.5 Confidentiality and Information Sharing

 The Data Protection Act 2018 does not prevent academy staff from sharing information with relevant agencies, where that information may help to protect a child.
 Information about children and their families is defined as 'special category data,' i.e., information that identifies a living individual.
-Collection, storage and sharing of personal data is governed by the UK General Data Protection Regulations (UK GDPR)
+Collection, storage and sharing of personal data is governed by the UK General Data Protection Regulations (UK GDPR).